Morozzzko/Morozzzko.github.io/_posts/2018-05-27-do-notation-ruby.md

 ---
 layout: single
-title: "Using do notation in Ruby for Railway Oriented Programming"
+title: "Using do notation for Railway Oriented programming in Ruby"
 date: '2018-05-27 13:25:00 +0300'
 ---